If the world feels bad, here’s how to feel better

 Does it seem like everything feels a little bad these days?
 You notice it at the grocery stores, where everything is more expensive, in the summer with wildfire smoke filling the air, or when you turn on the news to hear about the latest crisis.

-All these factors—the cost of living, climate change, and other life stressors, like an upcoming exam or paper deadline—can make everything feel a bit bleak and impact your mental health.
+All these factors—the cost of living, global conflicts, and other life stressors, like an upcoming exam or paper deadline—can make everything feel a bit bleak and impact your mental health.

 If you’re feeling overwhelmed, here are some things that can help, according to Athabasca University (AU) associate professor and registered psychologist Dr. Caroline Buzanko.